 Respona

-But link building is one of the most sure-fire ways to get quoted by AI search engines and answer engines, so it belongs on this list.
+Link building is still one of the strongest signals for getting cited in AI search engines and answer engines, so it belongs on this list.

-Without editorial backlinks from relevant, authoritative sites, even the most optimized content struggles to break into the top rankings where AI systems and search engines actually pull their sources from.
+We built Respona because great content alone is not enough.
+Without backlinks from relevant, authoritative websites, even well-optimized pages struggle to rank where AI systems and search engines pull their sources from.

-If you want your content to rank higher and actually show up in AI-powered search results without spending months on outreach yourself, our done-for-you service is the fastest path there.
+If you want your content to rank higher and actually show up in AI-powered search results without spending months on outreach yourself, our done-for-you link building is the fastest path there.

 Surfer SEO